citrus/spree_essentials/README.md

 ** Assuming you already have an existing Spree site... ** ([click here](http://spreecommerce.com/documentation/getting_started.html) if you don't!)

-Spree Essentials hasn't been released to rubygems so, you'll have to add the following to your Gemfile:
+Spree Essentials hasn't been released to rubygems so you'll have to install it from the source.
+Just add the following to your Gemfile:

     gem 'spree_essentials', :git => 'git://github.com/citrus/spree_essentials.git'